denten-books/plain-text/4-simulation.md

 metaphor operates in language, thought, and action ubiquitously.
 It does not, as previously thought, exist merely in the realm of poetic language.
 Thought in itself, Richards believed, is metaphoric in that the mind continually searches for patterns and comparisons [@richards_philosophy_1936, 94].
+The motivated metaphor produces novel insight: a tool to explore and to make sense of the world.

-Yet Richards also clearly believed that some metaphors were more productive than others.
-The poetic use of the metaphor did not merely carry meaning across known domains, it produced new and unexpected connections between them.
+Some metaphors are, in this way, more productive than others.
+The poetic use of the metaphor does not merely carry meaning across known domains, it produces new and unexpected connections between them.
 To this effect, Richards cites the poet Percy Shelley who wrote the following in defence of poetry:

 > [poetic] language is vitally metaphorical; that is, it marks the before
 > unapprehended relations of things and perpetuates their apprehension, until